visibilityspots/arduino-projects/wifi/README.md

 	signal strength (RSSI):-66 dBm
 ```

+To close the serial connection you have to use the key combination [ctrl-a] [ctrl-x]

 I successfully tested this piece of code with an arduino Leonardo and a Wifi shield model R3